Rapid Dispute Resolution

 The RDR Difference

-Rapid Dispute Resolution is the first of its kind.
-With general availability in August 2020, RDR will provide the payments industry with the ability to automatically resolve select transaction disputes in real-time – seamlessly and without any additional operational demands.
+As the first of its kind, RDR will provide the payments industry with the ability to automatically resolve select transaction disputes in real-time – seamlessly and without any additional operational demands.
 The built-in scalability will ensure that RDR best serves specific business needs, resolving fraud and non-fraud disputes, protecting brand equity, and improving customer services for sellers, acquirers, and issuers on a global scale in the e-commerce age.

 To learn more about how RDR can protect your business, contact us today.